Increasing Self-regulated learning with Technology-Amplified Learning for ALL: Educators going digital

 teachers support students’ SRL, especially during online education.
 The project aims to deliver theory based user friendly solutions for online, hybrid and blended learning that teachers and students can use in their everyday school to make learning and teaching more efficient and enjoyable.
 Therefore, this strategic partnership aspires to support teachers in adapting to the new ways of teaching, with specific attention for students’ SRL in these online learning environments.

-The partnership will adopt a holistic, multi-stakeholder approach to enable effective systemic impact in primary and lower secondary education.
+The partnership, where University of Oulu is represented by the Learning and Educational Technology Research Lab, will adopt a holistic, multi-stakeholder approach to enable effective systemic impact in primary and lower secondary education.
 The overall aim of the INSTALL-ed project is to strengthen primary and lower secondary school teachers in consciously using digital tools to support all students (self-regulated) learning.
 The first objective is to design professional development for teachers focusing on SRL and digital pedagogical competencies.
 A second objective is to strengthen teachers’

 skills to digitally support students’ SRL with concrete yet transferable materials.
 A third objective is to tackle macro-level obstacles experienced by teachers when digitally supporting students' SRL by 1) directly impacting the edtech ecosystem and 2) educational policy.